 The media needs to start folding its arms and refusing to accept the terms that these people set.
 Every single article about OpenAI should include something about the brittleness of its business, and about the many, many half-truths of Sam Altman — yet more often than not these pieces feel like they simply accept that whatever he’s saying is both reasonable and accurate.
 The same goes for Musk, or Zuckerberg, or Pichai, or Nadella.
 All of these men have grown rich and powerful off the back of a lack of pushback by the media.

 You cannot — and should not — separate these men from their actions, nor should reporters fall for their distractions.
-If a dictator ran a successful tech company every single thing they did would be
+If a dictator ran a successful tech company every single thing they did would be treated as suspicious, if not outright harmful, and at this point, tech's most powerful companies are effectively nation states.

 The real problem children are, of course, people like Kara Swisher, who, more than anything, WANTS to be friends with the rockstars and has done so successfully.
 Swisher’s book tour involved her being interviewed by Sam Altman and Reid Hoffman — a shameful display of corruption, one so flagrant and stomach-turning that it should have led to an industry-wide condemnation of her legacy, rather than a general silence with a few people saying “I liked the book.”